Ampersand-ASL/amp-voter/README.md

-A software simulation of the VOTER board.
+An implementation of the VOTER protocol targeting a Pico W (RP2040) microcontroller.

 [Most of the Ampersand project documentation is here](https://mackinnon.info/ampersand/).